 As part of World Expeditions, Australian Walking Holidays is a fully Australian-owned company specialising in small group guided walking adventures.

 Since 1982, they have been guiding small groups of travellers on Australia’s finest walks.
-Whether you’re interested in trekking Australia’s iconic Larapinta Trail in the Red Centre, Tasmania’s spectacular Overland Track, the Jatbula Trail in Top End, Kakadu, the Bibbulmun Track, the Heysen Trail and Flinders range as well as the Kimberly, tropical north Queensland and south western Australia – you can be sure your experience will be an unforgettable exploration of Australia’s stunning and diverse landscape.
+Whether you’re interested in trekking Australia’s iconic Larapinta Trail in the Red Centre, Tasmania’s spectacular Overland Track, the Jatbula Trail in Top End, Kakadu, the Bibbulmun Track, the Heysen Trail and Flinders range as well as the Kimberley, tropical north Queensland and south western Australia – you can be sure your experience will be an unforgettable exploration of Australia’s stunning and diverse landscape.

 Their experienced guides are experts in the field and have high respect and love of the Australian landscape.
 With responsible travel at the core at everything they do, you can be sure your journey leaves no trace and takes into account the local wildlife, wilderness and cultures of the land.